1975 Intercontinental Cup

 Japan took home the Silver Medal with a 7-2 record.
 They lost the Gold Medal game 8-0 to Team USA, the only club to beat them.
 Tadanori Murakami led the event in average (.588) while Yoshihiro Maekawa led in homers (3) and RBI (11) and tied for the most hits (14).

 Puerto Rico went 3-4 to tie for 5th.

 South Korea also was 3-4, tying Puerto Rico for 5th.
 L. Chung led the Cup with four steals.

 United States went unbeaten, going 9-0, to take their first Cup title.
 Ron Hassey led the Cup with 9 runs and tied for the most hits, 14.
 Jerry Mondalto led with four doubles.
 Scott Sanderson led in ERA (0.60) and tied for the best record (2-0).
+The team included Hall-of-Fame-bound Paul Molitor.
 Dick Bergquist was their manager.